BobBuildTool/bob/doc/manual/configuration.rst

 package steps.
 Likewise, a tool consumed by buildTools is available in the package step too.

-To define one or more tools a recipe must include a ``provideTools`` section that defines the relative execution path and library paths of one or more tool aliases.
+To define one or more tools, a recipe must include a ``provideTools`` section that defines the relative execution path and library paths of one or more tool aliases.
 These aliases may be picked up by the upstream recipe by having ``tools`` in the ``use`` attribute of the dependency.